(Adynamic Ileus; Paralytic Ileus; Nonmechanical Bowel Obstruction; Ogilvie’s Syndrome; Colonic Pseudo-obstruction)

 Images may be taken of your bodily structures.
 This can be done with:

 The lining of your colon may need to be examined.
-This can be done with colonoscopy.
+This can be done with a colonoscopy.

-If ileus was caused by surgery, stress or trauma it will usually resolve within 48 to 72 hours.
+If ileus was caused by surgery, stress, or trauma it will usually resolve within 48-72 hours.
 In other cases, the disease or abnormality that caused the ileus needs to be treated.
 This may involve adjusting the dose of or stopping a medication, treating an infection, or replacing electrolytes.

 Other treatments may be used to help ease symptoms.
 These may include:

 Nasogastric Suction (NG Tube)

 A tube is inserted through the nose and into the stomach to remove digestive fluids.
 This will help relieve pain and bloating.

 There are medications that increase peristalsis, such as neostigmine and tegaserod, which can be used in some to help ileus resolve.